SEELE1306/CSS-Snippets/README.md

 A compilation of CSS snippets for Discord and its custom clients.

 > [!IMPORTANT]
-> **Update 30.12.2023:** Some `import.css` files have been changed to `import-legacy.css` to accomodate for the new files.
-If your snippet stops working, I would recommend checking out the new `import-legacy.css` files instead.
+> **Update 19.02.2024:** GuildList is currently broken, please refrain from using it for the time being.

 ## List of available snippets